 - Game drive in the nearby Big Five reserve

 - All horse riding activites

 - International flights

 - Gratuities and any items of a personal nature

-- Shared road transfers from Johannesburg to Camp Davidson, from Camp Davidson to Limpopo and from Limpopo back to Johannesburg cost £285 per person.
+- Shared road transfers from Johannesburg to Camp Davidson, from Camp Davidson to Limpopo and from Limpopo back to Johannesburg cost £300 per person (listed above)

 Arrival Day Transfer at 10.30am from O.R.Tambo Johannesburg International Airport to Camp Davidson

 Day 5 Transfer at 8am from Camp Davidson to The Tuli Camp (Arrive at the Tuli stables approx 12am)

 Departure day transfer from The Tuli Camp to O.R.Tambo Johannesburg International Airport (Arrive at ORT approx 5pm)

 Private transfers can be arranged but will be at a higher cost.